-The vast majority of the Corporation's natural gas production is transported to market on the NGTL System to NIT, where it is sold at AECO, or the NGTL System to Empress, Alberta, where it is either sold or further transported on TCPL's Canadian Mainline to Dawn, Ontario.
+The vast majority of the Corporation's natural gas production is transported to market on the NGTL System to Alberta NOVA Inventory Transfer (NIT), where it is sold at AECO, or the NGTL System to Empress, Alberta, where it is either sold or further transported on TCPL's Canadian Mainline to Dawn, Ontario.
 The Corporation employs a combination of firm and interruptible receipt pipeline service to deliver such production.

-For 2024, the Corporation has approximately 490 MMcf/d of firm transportation receipt service on the NGTL System.
-The Corporation's transportation commitments are in excess of its forecast annual average natural gas production for 2024.
+For 2025, the Corporation has approximately 527 MMcf/d of firm transportation receipt service on the NGTL System.
+The Corporation's transportation commitments are in excess of its forecast annual average natural gas production for 2025.
 This excess transportation capacity gives the Corporation the ability to increase its natural gas production and also allows the Corporation's current volumes to flow during most pipeline maintenance periods.
+In order to reduce the costs associated with carrying this excess transportation capacity, Birchcliff from time to time enters into arrangements whereby it assigns portions of its available excess transportation capacity to other entities.

 The Corporation also has firm service transportation for an aggregate of 175,000 GJ/d of natural gas on TCPL's Canadian Mainline, whereby natural gas is transported from the Empress receipt point in Alberta to the Dawn trading hub located in Southern Ontario.
-The first tranche of this service (120,000 GJ/d) became available to Birchcliff on

-November 1, 2017, the second tranche (30,000 GJ/d) became available on November 1, 2018 and the third tranche (25,000 GJ/d) became available on November 1, 2019.
+The first tranche of this service (120,000 GJ/d) became available to Birchcliff on November 1, 2017, the second tranche (30,000 GJ/d) became available on November 1, 2018 and the third tranche (25,000 GJ/d) became available on November 1, 2019.
 Each tranche has a 10-year term.